Planteome/STEM_camp_programming/README.md

 # STEM_camp_programming
 A place to house the ipython notebooks/jupyter notebooks that we will use to introduce biocomputing and bioinformatics to STEM camp attendees.

-# STEM_camp_programming
-A place to house the ipython notebooks/jupyter notebooks that we will use to introduce biocomputing and bioinformatics to STEM camp attendees.

 ## Session 1: Day 1 (11a-12p)
 The purpose of programming for biology;
     code outline;